intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ### Slow PyTorch training with BF16

 Using BFloat16 mixed precision in PyTorch or PyTorch-Lightning training may be much slower than FP32.
-(Results on a laptop with i5-8350U and 8G memory)

 ### ERROR: Could not build wheels for pycocotools, which is required to install pyproject.toml-based projects